 - Sensory processing disorder training

 - Differentiation in classrooms

 - Creating an inclusive environment for ALL pupils and reducing anxiety

 - Language friendly classrooms

 - Supporting pupils on the dyslexia continuum

 - Autism awareness training

 - Restorative Practice.

+- Trauma awareness training

-Our SENDCO, Ms Valérie Steunou is an experienced primary school teacher and has 7 years experience in this role.
+Our SENDCO, Ms Valérie Steunou is an experienced primary school teacher and has 9 years experience in this role.
 She has successfully completed the NASENCO qualification to meet the needs of the most vulnerable learners.
-She works across three Ebor Academy schools in the Selby area and is in Camblesforth on every other Tuesday.
+She works across three Ebor Academy schools in the Selby area and is in Camblesforth every Tuesday.